NYEGE NYEGE FESTIVAL 2019

 With an advanced ticked at 120,000ugx for the four day event, I only attended Friday and Saturday with Ghile,Ed and Ali.
 We left for Kampala in the afternoon and made good time getting to Jinja and the hotel for the weekend Source of the Nile.
 A vast improvement from last years horrific shit show Brisk Hotel!
 Source of the Nile Hotel is lovely, clean with excellent water pressure, a great breakfast spread and coffee among many more ammenities.

 Getting to the Nyege venue Nile Discovery beach, the parking situation was nothing short of annoying.
 When a group of Ugandans get together with a sole agenda of disorganizing your life, there’s just nothing you can do about it.
 This was one of those times.
-Parking was weirdly rather far from the entrance and if you didn’t have comfortable shoes the agility of a cat particularly in the dark and Sean Connery’s calf muscles guaranteed pain was in your future.Getting through security was a breeze at least.Whereas the stages from last year; Dark stage, Eternal Stage,Bell stage and the Main stage were unchanged, there was lot of new fun stuff going on, body and face paint, a very questionable looking yoga area, clothing and art stalls, lounges and a silent disco place.
+Parking was weirdly rather far from the entrance and if you didn’t have comfortable shoes, the agility of a cat and Sean Connery’s calf muscles guaranteed pain was in your future.Getting through security was a breeze at least.Whereas the stages from last year; Dark stage, Eternal Stage,Bell stage and the Main stage were unchanged, there was lot of new fun stuff going on.
+There was body and face painting, a very questionable looking yoga area, clothing and art stalls, lounges and a silent disco.
 The food court was next to the main stage and had everything from burgers,snacks, buffets, roasts, ice cream, cocktails, coffees, Rolexs ... you wanted it they had it.
 I found I was particularly fond of the Bass burgers.

 Nyege truly is a beautiful event bringing so many people from all corners.
 Great music, art and just a great way to live a little.I danced, made new friends and enjoyed myself immensely.Nyege May you continue to grow,evolve and be all you can be.